xcsp3team/XCSP3-Java-Tools/README.md

   * a tool for checking solutions (and bounds) of XCSP3 instances
   * an API to build models that can be compiled into XCSP3 files

+A revision of the library is planned by 15 December, 2017.
+This will include :
+  * the javadoc being finalized (currently, some auxiliary methods and classes are not documented)
+  * MCSP3, official release, with an updated documentation

 A C++ parser is available in its own [repository](https://github.com/xcsp3team/XCSP3-CPP-Parser).

 Information about XCSP3 can be found at www.xcsp.org.